 I seek opportunities to balance my life's work with this "Why."
 I am an artist, an imaginative and curious spirit with a continuous thirst for inspiration, experience, self-discovery, knowledge and connection.
 I am an advocate for diversity and equal rights, most especially for those who cannot advocate for themselves due to limited skills or resources.
 I have a great interest in positive psychology and how it intertwines with spirituality, as in the works written by Dr. Wayne Dyer, Eckhart Tolle; goal-achieving work inspired by Danielle LaPorte, and leadership skills inspired by Simon Sinek.
 I seek ways to invite Flow and Presence into my life, whether through meditation, art, literature, music, travel, exercise or dance.
 Outer discovery leads to greater inner discovery.

 I am a Bionic Woman, as I wear a prosthesis on my left arm since I was born without a hand.
-This physical difference has brought me personal insight into the journey of pursuing one's dreams while overcoming challenges and discovering my own ways to do certain things.
+This physical difference has brought me personal insight into the journey of pursuing one's dreams while overcoming challenges.
+I've discovered my own ways to do certain things, and creatively help my patients find new ways to do what they desire.
 I am grateful to my supportive family, friends, and teachers that believed in me and made a difference in my life, and in turn, have enabled me to make a difference in the lives of others.

 The Mind Believes, The Body Achieves.